-On July 1st, Greenhill Humane Society began providing sheltering and adoption activities at the former Lane County Animal Services facility.
+On July 1st, 2012 Greenhill Humane Society began providing sheltering and adoption activities at the former Lane County Animal Services facility.
 Greenhill now operates two facilities in Eugene - one on Green Hill Road and one on W. 1st Avenue.
-This change means that Greenhill will now be caring for over 4,000 animals each year!
+This change means that Greenhill will now be caring for nearly 3,000 animals each year!

 Under Greenhill's guidance, the 1st Avenue Shelter cares for stray animals, reunites owners with their pets, provides medical attention to those animals in need, and finds new loving homes for animals who go unclaimed.
 If you have lost a pet anywhere in Lane County, including the City of Eugene, check the 1st Avenue Shelter.
 The phone number for the shelter is 541-844-1777.
 Animals in the shelter are viewable on-line at www.green-hill.org.

 Greenhill staff and volunteers, including many who were previously part of Lane County Animal Services, have been working tirelessly over the past few months to make the transition a seamless one for the animals.
 But our work is only beginning.
 We need more volunteers to help us in this transition to care for animals at both shelter locations and assist with creating a welcoming space for those seeking to adopt a pet.
 Anyone 16 years and older can volunteer, and it makes such a difference.
 If you don't have time to volunteer, donations are also welcome and needed.

 Also on July 1st, 2012 the City of Eugene took responsibility for animal enforcement and dog licensing inside the Eugene city limits, and the Lane County Animal Services animal control officer moved into a new building on N. Delta Hwy.